xmartlabs/fountain-docs/FountainCoroutines.md

 # Fountain Coroutines

-This module provides a [`Listing`] component based on a Retrofit Coroutine adapter like [this](https://github.com/JakeWharton/retrofit2-kotlin-coroutines-adapter).
+This module provides a [`Listing`] component based on a Retrofit Coroutine adapter like [this one](https://github.com/JakeWharton/retrofit2-kotlin-coroutines-adapter).

 ## Network Support Listing Creator